 However, the development of forecasts specific to ecological systems and ecosystem services is still in its relative infancy (Dietze, 2017).
 The current shift in the scientific community towards publishing data in publicly accessible venues (cite FAIR here), as well as the development of high-frequency sensors which result in massive amounts of data (Hampton refs) have both enabled the field of ecological forecasting to recently expand.

 Because the field of ecological forecasting is relatively new, there is not yet a consensus as to the best approach for making ecological forecasts.
-While being an emerging field within forecasting, ecological forecasting currently spans numerous disciplines, with a variety of purposes.
+While being an emerging field within ecology, ecological forecasting currently spans numerous disciplines, with a variety of purposes.
 To better understand the current state of studies using ecological forecasting and their approaches, I conducted a high-level literature review.
 Studies were found using the Google Scholar database and the search terms ‘ecological forecasting’ and ‘forecasts.’
 Studies which met the following requirements were selected as using ecological forecasting methods: they must 1) use models, 2) quantify uncertainty to make a probabilistic forecast or forecasts, and 3) run the model outside a specified training period (Table 1).

 Empirical methods were favored a majority of times (65%, n= 17, Table 1) of current forecasting studies selected in the literature review.
 Empirical time series approaches were likely popular because of their data-driven nature; they are inherently developed for a single particular system because they are based on past trends within that system.
-Input time series data for empirical models are commonly available through routine monitoring of a system and empirical models are generally simple and quick to develop and implement.
+Input time series data for empirical models are commonly available through routine monitoring of a system and empirical models are generally simple and quick to develop and implement (REF).
 However, because empirical models are built on the historical conditions of a system, if future conditions are outside the realm of past conditions, models might no longer be able to capture the mechanism responsible for changes (Dietze 2017).
 In contrast to empirical time series models, process-based models were favored in just over a third of the studies examined (n=17, Table 1).
 It is not surprising that process-based models are currently less frequently used in the ecological forecasting literature given that they often require more input data, as well as more time and expertise to properly calibrate the multitude of parameters.
 However, these models may be especially useful in the current era of global change given their ability to explain underlying mechanisms which cause a given response, and are likely more generalizable to other systems because they are based on a set of fundamental equations rather than the historical pattern of a single system.

 The studies examined in the literature review spanned the realm of basic and applied research, showing multiple motivations to understand the current state of science and inform management/decision-making.
 While a majority of the studies in our literature review were conducting basic scientific research (73%, n = 15), all of the studies that declared the intent of informing management were focused on forecasting various aspects of freshwater ecosystems, including water quality variables as well as species distributions and habitat quality.
 This illustrates not only the interest in the scientific community to understand changing freshwater systems, but the need by managers and stakeholders for probabilistic forecasts in order to cope with and adapt to changing conditions in freshwater ecosystems.